anjor/granola-py-client/README.md

 # Granola Python Client

-A Python client for the Granola API, designed to mirror the functionality of the [granola-ts-client](https://github.com/mikedemarais/granola-ts-client).
+A Python client for the [Granola API](https://granola.ai/).
 This client allows programmatic interaction with Granola's note-taking and meeting management platform.
 It uses `Pydantic` for robust data validation and `httpx` for asynchronous HTTP requests.
 It can also mimic the official Granola desktop application headers to help bypass "Unsupported client" validation.

 ## Features